craftercms/docs/source/by-role/system-admin/installation.rst

 ============
 This section describes the various ways of installing CrafterCMS.

+CrafterCMS consists of the authoring and delivery systems.
+The authoring enables writing, managing, and publishing of all content, and delivery is what users will be accessing from their devices/browsers to view all the content that have been published.
+The installation steps for both the authoring and delivery is similar unless otherwise noted in the instructions below.

-First we'll take a look at the requirements and supported platform for installing and setting up CrafterCMS.
+First we'll take a look at the requirements and supported platforms for installing and setting up CrafterCMS.

 .. _requirements_supported_platforms: